MargiPandya27/BLIP2_Finetuned_BDD100k_VQA/README.md

 **Generated VQA Sample:**

-Question: Is it safe to proceed?
+**Question**: Is it safe to proceed?
-Answer: Yes, it is safe to proceed because the traffic light is green and no close vehicle is ahead.
+**Answer**: Yes, it is safe to proceed because the traffic light is green and no close vehicle is ahead.

 ---